VankaIn/EditLocationNavigatorXCodePlugin/README.md

 ![](https://raw.github.com/LevinYan/EditLocationNavigatorXCodePlugin/master/xcode.png)
 ![Demo](https://raw.github.com/LevinYan/EditLocationNavigatorXCodePlugin/master/demo.gif)

 # EditLocationNavigatorXCodePlugin
-A simple plugin for the developers to go back or forward to all the historical edited location easily, just like other IDE(Android Studio)（because the xcode only support go back or forward between the different files）
+A simple plugin for the developers to go back or forward to all the historical edited location easily, just like other IDE(Android Studio)（because the xcode only support go back or forward between the different files, for example, edited in (FileA,Line 1),(FileB, Line 1),(FileB, Line 10), but only can go back to (FileA, Line1)）

 #Installation:
 Install via Alcatraz.